Sadaf-Tariq/pp4-desi-recipe-blog/README.md

  ## User Custom Model

  The user model is customized to take 'email' and 'password' rather than the built-in 'username' field.
 The email field is set to 'Unique' and the username is set to none.
-This data is used with the recipe and comment model as one-to-many relationships.
+This custom user model is used with the recipe and comment model as one-to-many relationships.

 # Features
 * The Header